one-commit-men/manga-observer-bot/README.md

 **NOTE**: you need to define your own `BOT_TOKEN` and `BOT_USERNAME` in `BotConfig.kt`
 *In release archives it will be complete, generated `main` file, so you will not need to use Maven*

+###Work with docker:
+-to run program from docker you need installed docker, and write 2 comands in docker's CLI -docker build -t image-name link-to-gihub
+-docker run image-name